szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 In case of "http://localhost:5000/"  the path is just "/" though when I typed it in the browser hid it.

-I could also type in some longer path, for example I tried "http://localhost:5000/hello" and I got a <b>Error 404 - Not Found</b> message.
+I could also type in some longer path, for example I tried "http://localhost:5000/hello" and I got a **Error 404 - Not Found** message.
-That's because the path <b>/hello</b> has not been defined in this application.
+That's because the path **/hello** has not been defined in this application.

-After the <b>get</b> keyword is the path we are mapping.
+After the **get** keyword is the path we are mapping.

-After the fat-arrow <b>=&gt;</b> you can see the anonymous subroutine.
+After the fat-arrow **=&gt;** you can see the anonymous subroutine.
 Whatever it returns is sent back to the browser.

 It can return some HTML to make a nice page, but in our case we only returned the plain text "Hello World!" and the browser displayed it.